FLARE: A Dataflow-Aware and Scalable Hardware Architecture for Neural-Hybrid Scientific Lossy Compression: Proposed Hardware: FLARE

 \subsection{Dataflow-Aware and Scalable Design}

-The proposed look-ahead computation order and slice-wise normalization jointly enable the normalization of reconstructed data and the generation of quantized errors at a finer granularity, facilitating prediction in a slice-wise order.
-Hence, the prediction modules (interpolation and quantization), lossless codec module, and neural network components in the NeurLZ framework are executed together through a hybrid dataflow pattern that integrates both pipelined and parallel processing.
-During compression, at each time step, the prediction modules generate a batch of slices, with the batch size determined by the block size.
-While subsequent slices are being computed, the current batch is immediately dispatched downstream to the neural network and lossless codec module, forming a \textbf{pipelined dataflow}.
-Concurrently, the reconstructed slices are used by the neural network for error feature extraction, and the lossless codec, such as an entropy encoder, processes the quantized errors.
-This concurrent usage establishes a \textbf{parallelized dataflow}.
-During decompression, the computation order is reversed.
-The dependency from Huffman decoding to data prediction creates a fine-grained \textbf{pipelined dataflow} across lossless decoding, prediction, and neural network inference.
-This hybrid execution pattern enables efficient processing at a fine granularity in both compression and decompression, thereby improving throughput and scalability.
+The proposed look-ahead computation order and slice-wise normalization allow reconstructed data normalization and quantized error generation to proceed at slice granularity.
+This enables the prediction modules (interpolation and quantization), lossless codec module, and neural network components in NeurLZ to execute under a hybrid dataflow that combines pipelined and parallel processing.
+During compression, the prediction modules generate a batch of slices at each time step, with the batch size determined by the block size.
+While subsequent slices are being computed, the current batch is dispatched downstream to the neural network and lossless codec module, forming a \textbf{pipelined dataflow}.
+At the same time, the neural network uses the reconstructed slices for error feature extraction, while the lossless codec, such as an entropy encoder, processes the quantized errors.
+This concurrent execution forms a \textbf{parallelized dataflow}.
+During decompression, the computation order is reversed: the dependency from Huffman decoding to data prediction creates a fine-grained \textbf{pipelined dataflow} across lossless decoding, prediction, and neural network inference.
+This hybrid execution pattern enables fine-grained processing in both compression and decompression, improving throughput and scalability.

-To support an efficient hybrid dataflow and enable scalability across diverse datasets and workloads, we propose a dataflow-aware, scalable \textbf{\abbr~Computing Core}, which integrates prediction (including interpolation and quantization), neural network, and lossless codec components, as depicted in Figure~\ref{fig:architecture}.
-By leveraging the hybrid dataflow, intermediate results can be stored on-chip, allowing each component to operate on the fly and significantly reducing costly off-chip data movement, thereby improving overall throughput.
-Meanwhile, although the micro-architectures of individual modules are carefully customized to match their distinct computational and memory access patterns for maximum efficiency, the architecture remains modular and scalable, supporting a wide range of data sizes and workload configurations without sacrificing performance.
+To support this hybrid dataflow across diverse datasets and workloads, we propose a dataflow-aware, scalable \textbf{\abbr~Computing Core}, as shown in Figure~\ref{fig:architecture}.
+The core integrates prediction, including interpolation and quantization, with neural network and lossless codec components.
+By keeping intermediate results on-chip, each component can operate on the fly, reducing costly off-chip data movement and improving throughput.
+Although each module is customized for its own computation and memory access pattern, the overall architecture remains modular and scalable across different data sizes and workload configurations.